fboender/scriptform/doc/MANUAL.md

 ### <a name="field_types_integer">Integer</a>

-The `integer` field type presents the user with an input box in wich they may enter an integer number.
+The `integer` field type presents the user with an input box in which they may enter an integer number.
 Depending on the browser's support for HTML5 forms, the input field may have spin-buttons to increase and decrease the value.